JackStouffer/jacks_standard_library/README.md

 # Jack's Standard Library

-A collection of types and functions designed to replace usage of the C Standard Library with more modern, safe, and simple alternatives for C11/C23.
+A collection of single header file libraries designed to replace usage of the C Standard Library with more modern, safe, and simple alternatives for C11/C23.

 ## Why